 Sony also has a pretty forgiving system for those who let their Plus lapse.
 Should it lapse, your free games won't be removed from your hard drive, but they will lock up.
 Once you buy back in, they be accessible again.
 It would be pretty draconian of Sony to take away your games just because you're not auto-renewing.

 While it is sad to see free PSN multiplayer go the way of the dodo, Sony has done a lot to sweeten the Plus deal.
 We think it's an essential part of the PS4 experience, and totally worth the price.
-At the very least, use the free trial that comes with your system and grab Resogun and Contrast before they disappear.
+At the very least, use the free trial that comes with your system and grab the free titles before they disappear.

 Of all the functionality the PS4 gained in the past year, PlayStation Now is our favorite.
 PS Now is essentially a digital rental service that allows you to rent games for limited periods.